mattjhill/find_tgt_info/README.md

 ![Example Plot](jwst_target_visibility.png "Example default plot output.")

-You can also specify the instrument via the `--instrument` flag.
+You can specify the instrument via the `--instrument` flag.

 `python find_tgt_info.py 0.0 0.0 --instrument nircam`

 and the resulting plot will only contain the windows for the specified instrument.
 The allowed values for `--instrument` are 'nircam', 'nirspec', 'niriss', 'miri', 'fgs', and 'v3' (case insensitive).

+Setting the `--name` flag will add a target name to the plot title

+`python find_tgt_info.py 0.0 0.0 --instrument nircam --name "My Target"`

 ![Example Plot](nircam_target_visibility.png "Example plot output when specifying instrument.")

-You can also save the ouput to a file instead of having it output to terminal with `--save_table`.
+You can save the ouput to a file instead of having it output to terminal with `--save_table`.
 Likewise, you can save the plot with `--save_plot`.

 `python find_tgt_info.py 0.0 0.0 --save_table visibility.txt --save_plot visibility.png`